 Pre-Audit:

 Clear instructions should be provided to auditors by the instructing managing agents when organising an audit.
-This should include any sections and appendices to be reviewed and any material issues known to the managing agent which require further attention by the auditor.
+This should include any sections and appendices to be reviewed, and any material issues known to the managing agent which require further attention by the auditor.

 Managing agents, brokers and auditors should endeavour to collate as much information from sources other than the coverholder as necessary.
 Auditors should use the information cascade below wherever possible.
 Where it is necessary to request documentation from coverholders, such requests should be kept to a minimum and multiple requests avoided.